Ptujec/LaunchBar/Text-Actions/README.md

 ## Full List

-- Date (Paste current date or date plus/minus some days (e.g. "-3") in an active text field.
+- Paste Date (Paste current date or date plus/minus some days (e.g. "-3") in an active text field.
 You can also specify an upcoming day of the week (e.g. "Sunday") or its abbreviation (e.g. "sun")
 - Get Markdown Link from Safari (and paste into active text field)
 - Get RTF Link from Safari (and paste into active text field)
+- Get URLs from text
 - Lorem Ipsum (Generate placeholder text)
 - Lorem Slovensko (Slovene version)
 - Markdown to RTF Link (Convert a Markdown link into a proper RTF link e.g. in Mail)